It’s 7:30 am. I hear one of my kids racing up the stairs…

 In the beginning, I just put some simple morning routine items on the list.
 We were doing these things together, but I needed them to be able to do them alone as well.

 So clothes, breakfast, brush teeth, and make bed went on the list.
-They were already doing a chore every day, so I added that on as well.
+The kids were already doing a chore every day through our weekly chore chart template, so I added that on as well.
 Those items were plenty at the start.

 The Advanced Versions

-Over time, the list has slowly grown more extensive (that compound effect, see the pic below!).
+Over time, the list has slowly grown more extensive.
 Lunch, homework, and other tasks have been added.
 We still help them with some items, but the difference is that they are their responsibility.

 NEXT, SET THE REWARDS